Beef & Bacon Pie

 This is a dramatically improved version of the beef pie I originally found in "A Feast of Ice and Fire: The Official Game of Thrones Companion Cookbook".

 In the original recipe, the mixture calls for a saffron-infused crust and the filling comes out like soup, which doesn't work well for a pie filling.
-I've removed the use of the saffron crust, while I enjoy saffron, it being used in the curst is a waste and the flavor never comes out well.
+I've removed the use of the saffron crust; while I enjoy saffron, using it the crust is a waste and the flavor never comes out well.
 I also have changed most of the filling, starting it with a roux, so the result is something that only slightly resembles the original recipe.

 So here's my version:

 - 1 pie crust (you can make this, but honestly, ones from the grocer work)

 - 1 package (12 strips) of bacon (avoid use of thick cut, it won't crisp in the same way)

 - 2-4 tablespoons of flour